leejarvis/slop/README.md

 the options `['--bar', 'baz']` to the instance of Slop that belongs to `foo`.
 Here's how commands might look:

-    opts = Slop.new do
-      command :foo do
-        on :b, :bar, 'something', true
-      end

-      command :clean do
-        on :v, :verbose, do
-          puts 'Enabled verbose mode for clean'
-        end
-      end

-      # non-command specific options
-      on :v, :version do
-        puts 'version 1'
-      end
-    end

-* `run.rb -v       #=> version 1`
-* `run.rb clean -v #=> Enabled verbose mode for clean`

 Features
 --------